 Principle #7: Manage the security of the collected personal data

-The main points of Principle #7 of DPA mean that you're responsible for safely keeping user data.
+The main points of Principle #7 of DPA meant that you were responsible for safely keeping user data.

-For example, if you're an ecommerce store it's recommended to use SSL certificates as it can increase the level of security when you process user data.
+For example, if you were an ecommerce store it was recommended to use SSL certificates as it could increase the level of security when you process user data.

 Principle #8: Don't transfer collected personal data outside the European Economic Area unless...